blinksh/docs/src/pages/faq.md

 ## General Questions

-### How to apply for a student license?
-Starting on 2022, Blink will offer Student licenses during the Back to School campaign period, from September 1st until November 1st.
-The rest of the year, you are welcome to join us in our [Community Edition.](https://community.blink.sh)

 ### Back To School Campaign
 Our Back to School campaign runs once a year, usually from September 1st until November 1st.
 It offers a 75% discount over Blink+ for the year ($4.99 for a full year!).
 It can be used by Students, Faculty Members and other staff of educational institutions around the world.
 Stay tuned when this happens again!
 Follow our socials/connect here to be notified: